 Covid-19 outbreak is now affecting all lives in the UK and globally.
 As we adopt a strategy of social distancing, it will take time to readjust and manage this new way of life which can sometimes feel like being in a trench just waiting for relief.
-It is likely this will be for a short time and below are a few suggestions to help the transition on a daily and weekly basis.
+Below are a few suggestions to help the transition on a daily and weekly basis.

 Remember the TRENCHES guide to help with your mental health.